By Jonathan Stempel

 Shares of Citigroup have fallen 78 percent this year.
 They lost one-third of their value in the first three days of this week as investors worried that Pandit's plan to cut expenses by 20 percent and eliminate 52,000 jobs won't restore the bank to health.

 Citigroup has lost $20.3 billion in the last year and taken tens of billions of dollars of writedowns on mortgage and other toxic debt.
 Analysts expect it to lose money in the fourth quarter, and some don't expect it to be profitable in 2009.
-(Reuters)For all the latest banking and finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+(Reuters)finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.

 This purchase decision by the Prince should not be see as a vote of confidence.
 The Prince has lost more than 75% of the value of the stocks he bought in January.
 With today's investment his total percentage loss is less on paper because of the dollar cost averaging of today's purchase plus January's purchase.
 Many people were doing the same thing with Emaar when it lowered to 6 dirhams a share, thinking a purchase at 6 dirhams a share was a smart thing.
 Two weeks later Emaar stock fell to 3 dirhams.
 I hope the Prince has better luck than recent Emaar buyers...